mrl5/mrl5.github.io/content/post/linux-workstation-basic.md

 4. Choose your bootable media

 You can now proceed with the tutorial of your favorite GNU/Linux distro.
-If there is any Security guideline related to setting up Linux Worstation make sure to follow it.
+If there is any security guideline related to setting up Linux Worstation make sure to follow it.
 Some possible example would be to use disk encryption or setting basic firewall rules.